alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/android.md

-When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardables and potential APs.
+When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardees and potential APs.
-The UI should only present the Onboardables when allowing the user to select what to onboard.
+The UI should only present the Onboardees when allowing the user to select what to onboard.

 On other platforms, when building an Onboarder application,